-Jennifer began her tribal bellydance training in San Francisco in 1989 with well known American Tribal Style® founder, instructor and performer Carolena Nericcio, director of FatChanceBellyDance®.
+Jennifer began her tribal bellydance training in San Francisco in 1989 with well known American Tribal Style founder, instructor and performer Carolena Nericcio, director of FatChanceBellyDance®.
 Jennifer was immediately impressed by the presence and poise of the instructor and by the powerful, organic feel of the dance.
 Occasionally, Jennifer tried her hand (or hip, as it were) with other talented belly dance instructors specializing in Raqs Sharqi, but, she knew her first love was with the form and aesthetic of American Tribal Style®.
-To this day she remains a loyal student of Carolena’s and still enjoys studying with her when in the Bay Area (full bio under instructor’s profile)
+To this day she remains a loyal student of Carolena’s and still enjoys studying with her when in the Bay Area.

-In 2004 Rosie moved to Boulder to attend Naropa University.
-After graduating and settling in to her new school free Boulder life she decided to look up one of her first dance loves.. belly dance.
-After researching more into the tribal forms, Rosie discovered Jennifer’s classes and she was quickly hooked.
-In fact, one of her first questions was ‘how do I get into the advanced class?’
-Her keen sense of poise, technique, musicality, improvisational phrasing along with her compassionate and grounded personality make her a favorite among students, fellow dancers and audience members alike (full bio under instructor’s profile)
+Fast forward to 2004, Rosie moves to Boulder to attend Naropa University.
+After graduating and settling in to her new school free Boulder life she decides to look up one of her first dance loves.. belly dance.
+After researching more into the tribal forms, Rosie discovered Jennifer’s classes and she is quickly hooked.
+Her keen sense of poise, technique, musicality, improvisational phrasing along with her compassionate and grounded personality make her a favorite among students, fellow dancers and audience members!
+Rosie currently is the assistant director of Tribe Nawaar.

 Steph was fascinated by Belly Dance since she was 12 years old.
 She tried to teach herself, following VHS tapes (that used to be a thing) that her mom bought her.
 In college, Belly Dance was offered as a credit, so, she signed up immediately.
 The teacher would bring in videos every few weeks, showing the different styles of Belly Dance.
 One day she brought in Belly Dance Super Stars Tribal Fusion.
 As soon as Rachel Brice, Zoe Jakes, and Mardi Love came on, Steph knew exactly what style of dance she wanted to learn.
 She researched the biographies of the women who inspired her, and noticed that the all had a background in ATS®.
 She looked for the closest teacher and found Jennifer Secrist Goran who was offering classes in Golden at the time.